Spectral Irradiance with ‘ooacquire’

 R package ‘ooacquire’ is a component of the R for Photobiology suite of packages and supports the near-real-time acquisition of spectral data using Ocean Optics spectrometers from Ocean Insight.
 Package ‘ooacquire’ imports and uses classes, methods and functions defined in other packages of the suite.

 Package ‘ooacquire’ has been evolving for several years and will continue to evolve, specially with respect to interactive acquisition of spectral data.
-The user interface for spectral irradiance is currently more polished and complex than the interfaces for fluence spectra and transmittance and reflectance spectra.
+The user interface for spectral irradiance is currently more polished and complex than the interface for transmittance and reflectance spectra.
 This is because both myself and other users most of the time use ‘ooacquire’ to measure spectral irradiance.

-The user interfaces (UIs) implemented in functions acq_irrad_interactive(), acq_fluence_interactive(), acq_fraction_interactive() and their variations are text based rather than graphical.
+The user interfaces (UIs) implemented in functions acq_irrad_interactive() and acq_fraction_interactive() are text based rather than graphical.
 The design is optimized for frequent users rather than for occasional users.
-A key design objective has been to make the acquisition of multiple spectra per measurement session as comfortable and as fast as possible, i.e., avoid tedious.
+A key design objective has been to make the acquisition of multiple spectra per measurement session as comfortable and as fast as possible, i.e., avoid tedious repetition.
 This is different to what is usually meant by user friendly involving hand-holding and verbose options within the interface.
+The interface is designed to be friendly to frequent users and to users who acquire hundreds or even several thousand spectra per session.
+In spite of this, students in my courses have learnt to use it in just some minutes.

 As much as possible, options are selected by typing a single character, or even just the enter key, thanks to context and state dependent defaults.
 The interface is as far as it can be from visually attractive, but it works well for myself, and most other people who use it.